GoogleCloudPlatform/podcast/site/content/post/episode-207-end-of-year-recap/index.md

 MARK: Absolutely.
 Did I mention, this is basically just a list of my favorite people?
 Again-- Miles.
 Yeah, it's all the Node.js things.
 What was cool-- I actually liked about this as well-- is we just went through all the different ways Node.js touches Google Cloud.
 And it's a long list.
 We covered all sorts of the stuff that was kind of internal, so how Node.js works and some of the fun things about the governance and all that kind of stuff.

-But it was actually just really cool to be like, OK, where are all the things that Node.js goes through?-- from app engine to app script to big query to all this kind of stuff.
+But it was actually just really cool to be like, OK, where are all the things that Node.js goes through?-- from app engine to app script to BigQuery to all this kind of stuff.
 So if you're a Node.js developer, check out this episode.

 MARK M: Yeah, and definitely, if you're interested in Node, follow Miles.